thebigrick/bigcommerce-ai-catalog-generator/README.md

 This tool automatically generates and uploads product catalogs to BigCommerce stores using AI content generation.
 It leverages OpenAI for text content and The Hive AI for product images.

+**This tool is designed to quickly create small product catalogs for demonstration only purposes.**

 ## Features

 - Create complete product catalogs with AI-generated descriptions and images